SaumaSaha/tasty-food-hub/content/post/fish-fry.md

 To replicate a Kolkata-style fish fry at home, you might want to consider the following steps:

-1. Fish fillets (such as Bhetki, Rohu, or Katla)
+1. 500 grams of fish fillets (Bhetki is used generally)
-2. Turmeric powder
+2. 1 teaspoon turmeric powder
-3. Red chili powder
+3. 1 teaspoon red chili powder
-4. Cumin powder
+4. 1 teaspoon cumin powder
-5. Coriander powder
+5. 1 teaspoon coriander powder
-6. Ginger-garlic paste
+6. 1 tablespoon ginger-garlic paste
 7. Salt to taste
-8. Mustard oil (for marination and frying)
+8. 2 tablespoons mustard oil (plus extra for frying)
+9. 2 eggs, beaten
+10. Bread crumbs for coating
-9. Lemon wedges (for serving)
+11. Lemon wedges for serving

 ## Instructions

 ---

+1. **Clean and Marinate the Fish:**

-1. Clean and pat dry the fish fillets.
+   - Clean the fish fillets and pat them dry.

-2. In a bowl, mix turmeric powder, red chili powder, cumin powder, coriander powder, ginger-garlic paste, salt, and mustard oil to create a thick marinade.
+   - In a bowl, mix turmeric powder, red chili powder, cumin powder, coriander powder, ginger-garlic paste, salt, and 2 tablespoons of mustard oil to create a thick marinade.

-3. Coat the fish fillets evenly with the marinade and let them marinate for at least 30 minutes to allow the flavors to infuse.
+   - Coat the fish fillets evenly with the marinade.
+Allow them to marinate for at least 30 minutes.

+2. **Prepare the Egg Mixture:**

+   - Beat the eggs in a shallow bowl.
+This will be used for dipping the marinated fish.

+3. **Coat the Fish with Egg and Bread Crumbs:**

-4. Heat mustard oil in a pan for deep-frying.
+   - Heat mustard oil in a pan for deep-frying.

-5. Dip each marinated fish fillet in a batter or breadcrumbs for added crunch if desired.
+   - Dip each marinated fish fillet into the beaten eggs, ensuring it is well-coated.
+   - Roll the egg-coated fish fillet in bread crumbs, making sure to coat it thoroughly.

+4. **Deep-Fry the Fish:**

-6. Fry the fish fillets until they turn golden brown and crispy.
+   - Carefully place the coated fish fillets into the hot oil.
+Fry them on medium heat until they turn golden brown and crispy on both sides.
+   - Fry the fish in batches, avoiding overcrowding the pan.

+5. **Drain Excess Oil:**

+   - Use a slotted spoon to remove the fried fish from the oil.
-7. Remove the fish from the oil and place them on absorbent paper to drain excess oil.
+   - Place the fried fish on a plate lined with absorbent paper to drain excess oil.

-8. Serve hot with lemon wedges and your favorite dipping sauce.
+6. **Serve Hot:**
+   - Serve the Kolkata-style fish fry hot, garnished with lemon wedges.
+   - It can be accompanied by green chutney, kasundi (Bengali mustard sauce), or any dipping sauce of your choice.

+### Note:

+- Adjust the quantity of spices according to your taste preferences.
+- The use of eggs and bread crumbs creates a crispy coating, enhancing the texture of the fish fry.

+Feel free to customize the recipe to suit your taste, and enjoy this delicious Kolkata-style fish fry!

 ## Places where to try this dish